Limited-Trust in Social Network Games: Learning under unknown

 \section{Learning under unknown $\delta$}

-In this section we consider how agents behave with incomplete information about their neighbors' $\delta$ values.
-The expected utility agent $i$ gains by interacting with agent $j$ is dependent on both the utility $j$ brings ($\mathcal{A}_{ij}$ and $\mathcal{B}_{ij}$) and its trustworthiness ($\delta_j$).
-These parameters are independent, allowing each to be estimated separately. $\mathcal{A}_{ij},\mathcal{B}_{ij}$ are multi-dimensional distributions and can be estimated using standard statistical methods such as kernel density estimates or expected log-likelihood if they are not known \textit{a priori}.
-Therefore we focus on how agent $i$ estimates $\delta_{-i}$, where $\delta_{-i} = \{\delta_j\}_{j\in [N]\setminus\{i\}}$ is the set of $\delta$ values for all agents other than $i$.
+In this section, we consider how agents behave with incomplete information about their neighbors' $\delta$ values. {In other words, an agent's reputation (its neighbors' perception of $\delta$) does not match the agents' true trustworthiness.} The expected utility agent $i$ gains by interacting with agent $j$ is dependent on both the utility $j$ brings ($\mathcal{A}_{ij}$ and $\mathcal{B}_{ij}$) and its trustworthiness being aligned with its reputation ($i$'s perception of $\delta_j$ being accurate).
+These parameters are independent, so each may be estimated separately. $\mathcal{A}_{ij},\mathcal{B}_{ij}$ are multi-dimensional distributions and can be estimated using standard statistical methods if they are not known \textit{a priori}.
+Therefore we focus on how agent $i$ estimates $\delta_{-i}$, where $\delta_{-i} = \{\delta_j\}_{j\in [N]\setminus\{i\}}$ is the set of $\delta$ values for all agents $j\neq i$.

-Note that as much of this section considers only interactions between two players in a game rather than agents in a larger network, we will use the terms ``player'' and ``agent'' interchangeably here.
+Because much of this section considers only interactions between two players in a game rather than agents in a larger network, we will use the terms ``player'' and ``agent'' interchangeably here.